Samsung just revealed new folding phones, watches and earbuds — and you can preorder them now | CNN Underscored

 How to preorder the Samsung Galaxy Z Flip 3 , Z Fold 3, Watch 4 or Buds 2

-Samsung’s Galaxy Z Fold 3 is up for preorder now with a starting price of $1,799, and is expected to ship on August 27.
-If you preorder by August 26, you’ll get a $200 Samsung credit for use on Samsung.com.
-You can also trade-in a device to make the cost of the Z Fold 3 lower.
+Samsung’s Galaxy Z Fold 3 is up for preorder now with a starting price of $1,799, and is expected to ship on Aug.
+27. If you preorder by Aug.
+26, you’ll get a $200 Samsung credit for use on Samsung.com.
+You can also trade in a device to make the cost of the Z Fold 3 lower.

 - Samsung Galaxy Z Fold 3 with 256GB storage ($1,799; samsung.com)